pktgen/Pktgen-DPDK/README.md

 **Sounds like 'Packet-Gen'**

 **=== Modifications ===**
+ - 2.8.6   - Fix argument for rte_mempool_create, which caused a crash.
  - 2.8.5   - Fix compat problem with latest Pktgen and DPDK 1.8.0
  - 2.8.4   - Minor updates for comments.
  - 2.8.3   - Updated the Makefiles to use rte.extXYZ.mk files.